-4.1.3.1 Preferred Form of Contract
+4.1.4 Preferred form of contract

-The preferred Form of Contract for delivery of CSET Phase 2 is NEC for the following reasons:
+The preferred form of contract for delivery of C2C is NEC for the following reasons:

-- Recommended by the Office of Government and Commerce and written in plain English; - Encourages co-operation between parties (other forms of contract more liable to create confrontation); - Early Warnings promote a proactive approach to risk resolution (other forms of contract do not include Early Warnings); - More flexibility than ICC, which only provides for payment through re-measurement; and - JCT contracts tend to be used for building contracts rather than civil engineering and highways contracts.
+- Recommended by the Office of Government and Commerce and written in plain English; - Encourages co-operation between parties.
+(Other forms of contract more liable to create confrontation): - Early Warning promote a proactive approach to risk resolution.
+(Other forms of contract do not include Early Warning); - More flexibility than ICC, which only provides for payment through re-measurement; and, - JCT contracts tend to be used for building contracts rather than civil engineering and highways contracts.

-4.2 NEC ECC Conditions of Contract
+4.2 NEC ECC conditions of contract

-The NEC ECC is packaged into six main options to suit the scope of works and appetite for risk between the employer and contractor.
+The NEC ECC is packaged into six main options to suit the scope of works and appetite for risk between the Employer and Contractor.
 These are divided into two types, 'Priced' and 'Cost Reimbursable' type contracts with the payment mechanism based on activity schedule, Bill of Quantities (BoQ) or actual work undertaken.

-In the priced options, traditionally known as lump sum or priced BoQ, the contractor is paid for the works he has completed based on his tendered price.
-In the cost option, the contractor's costs are reimbursed with a fee percentage for overheads and profit for the works that he has completed.
-The cost options are divided between Target Cost and Cost Reimbursable.
-The Target Cost options introduce a pain/gain mechanism which provides the contractor with financial incentive/gain to complete the works for less than the Target Cost and dis-benefit/pain for completion over the Target Cost.
-Savings for underspend or costs of overspend are shared with the employer.
+In the Priced Options, traditionally known as lump sum or priced BoQ, the Contractor is paid for the works he has completed based on his tendered price.
+In the Cost option, the Contractor's costs are reimbursed with a fee percentage for overheads and profit for the works that he has completed.
+The Cost options are divided between Target Cost and Cost Reimbursable.
+The Target Cost options introduce a pain/gain mechanism which provides the Contractor with financial incentive/gain to complete the works for less than the Target Cost and dis-benefit/pain for completion over the Target Cost.
+Savings for underspend or costs of overspend are shared with the Employer.

-The ethos of the ECC is to apportion the risk fairly between the employer and the contractor and this is reflected in each option which uses different arrangements for payment to the contractor as the allocation of risk between the employer and contractor is different.
+The ethos of the ECC is to apportion the risk fairly between the Employer and the Contractor and this is reflected in each option which uses different arrangement for payment to the Contractor as the allocation of risk between the Employer and Contractor is different.

-The incentives and main risks for the various options of the NEC ECC Conditions of Contract are set out in Table 4.2.
+The incentives and main risks for the various Options of the NEC EEC Conditions of Contract are set out in Table 17.